 YouTube Shorts are YouTube’s answer to TikTok and Instagram Stories.
 They are short, vertical videos users can watch quickly.
 If the current video isn’t of interest, then the observer can quickly swipe to move on to the next bitesize video.
 As on rival platforms, YouTube Shorts serve up content according to the viewer’s behaviour and interests.
 Over time, the algorithm learns what you like and what you don’t (with a bit of help from Google’s knowledge of your online presence as well).

 What are YouTube Shorts Ads?

-In addition to this, YouTube is soon going to allow brands and retailers to advertise alongside both popular and relevant short videos via YouTube Select.
-They expect this to launch in late 2023.
-As well as this, the company is set to allow advertisers to ensure their ad is the first video a viewer sees when they open Shorts.
+In addition, YouTube allows brands and retailers to advertise alongside both popular and relevant short videos via YouTube Select and they can ensure their ad is the first video a viewer sees when Shorts is opened.
 This is similar to advertising options on TikTok.

 How to Upload a YouTube Shorts video

 Before running ads on YouTube Shorts, you need to upload a video that is suitable for Shorts.

 - Go to your YouTube profile and select the ‘Shorts’ tab

 - Select the URL then head over to Google Ads